alexisrolland/ComfyUI-Blender/README.md

 > At the time of writing this, the latest version was ComfyUI `v0.3.57`.
 > That version of ComfyUI required to update some of the ComfyUI-Blender nodes to the custom node schema v3.
 Making them incompatible with earlier versions of ComfyUI.

-Install the custom nodes on your ComfyUI server.
-They can be installed from the ComfyUI Manager or by cloning this repository:
+The custom nodes can be installed from the ComfyUI Manager or by cloning this repository:

 ```shell
 cd ./ComfyUI/custom_nodes